Elkington Silver Electroplating Works: Museum of Science and Industry

 The site hosted the science museum of Birmingham Museum & Art Gallery from 1951 until its closure in 1997.
 Many exhibits were then moved to Thinktank, which later opened as an entrance-fee-based exhibition in Millennium Point in Eastside, in September 2001.
 Among the famous exhibits to move in the relocation was the 1797 Smethwick Engine, produced by famous local industrialist James Watt.
 It had originally been located in the town of Smethwick, before being relocated to the Birmingham Canal Navigation Workshops at Ocker Hill (actually some 10 miles away to a town named Tipton) in 1897.
 However, it came to the museum in 1959 on the closure of the workshops.
 Also moved to the new museum was Elkington's own Woolrich Electrical Generator, made in 1844, the earliest electrical generator used in an industrial process.

 Future development

 Birmingham City Council put up the site, which runs along Newhall Street and Charlotte Street, and adjoins the Birmingham and Fazeley Canal, for long lease and redevelopment.
 The development was awarded to St Bernard's Property in 2002.

-Planning permission was granted in 2006 for the Jewellery Box - a mixed use leisure, commercial and residential development with 234 apartments.
+Planning permission was granted in 2006 for the Jewellery Box – a mixed use leisure, commercial and residential development with 234 apartments.
+This was under construction in 2008, and further apartments were added over the car park in 2019.

 The grade II listed ornate terracotta Queen's Arms pub adjoins the site, which is within the Jewellery Quarter Conservation Area.